Sustainability: The Future of Sustainable Fashion

 Brands like H&M and Zara aren’t slowing down.
-They still affect our planet negatively every time an aspiring fashionista walks out of their stores carrying an acceptable brown paper bag with their logo emblazoned on and full of fast fashion items.
+They still have no concern about sustainability.
+They affect our planet negatively every time an aspiring fashion icon walks out of their stores carrying an acceptable brown paper bag with their logo emblazoned on and full of fast fashion items.

-We know that the clothing industry, especially the fashion industry, isn’t slowing down, but we are hopeful it will take more positive steps toward sustainable clothing in future.
+We know that the clothing industry, especially the fashion industry, isn’t slowing down, but we are hopeful it will take more positive steps towards the future of sustainable fashion clothing.

-Let’s check out the cost fashion has on the world.
-For inspiration, check out our guide to Sustainable Innovation: The Way Forward For Business in 2024.
+Let’s take a look at the cost fashion has on the world.
+For inspiration, see our guide to Sustainable Innovation: The Way Forward For Business in 2024.

 Sustainable Fashion in the UK in 2025

 According to Oxfam, there’s plenty to be concerned about.
-It gives the following statistics and information:
+It gives the following information and statistics:

-- Global clothing manufacturers produce over 1 million garments every day.
+- Global fashion clothing manufacturers produce over 1 million garments every day.

 - If the current growth continues, the emissions caused by fast fashion will grow by 50% in 2030.